Warbo/chriswarbo-net/unfinished/embedded_domain_specific_languages_in_php.md

   </div>
 </div>

+### Functions ###

-A function is like a 'box' too, but it's a bit more complicated to imagine.
-If we think of a function as being a huge [lookup table](http://en.wikipedia.org/wiki/Lookup_table), where the argument is looked up in the table to find the return value, then the return values are the 'contents'.
-This means our map function needs to apply one function to the return values of another.
+A function is like a 'box' too, but it may be harder to see why.
+We can think of a function as a huge [lookup table](http://en.wikipedia.org/wiki/Lookup_table), where the argument is looked up in the table to find the return value.
+In other words, functions are like (associative) arrays!
+We can make a map function by applying one function to *the return values* of another.
 This is just *[function composition](http://en.wikipedia.org/wiki/Function_composition)* which I defined at the beginning:

 ```{.php pipe="./append"}
 function map_function($f, $g) { return compose($f, $g); }
 ```

+### Functor Rules ###

 Now, these map functions aren't completely arbitrary; they must obey a couple of rules.
 They are: